 .
 Synthetic engine oils can help improve fuel mileage.

 2. Make sure that your RV's and Toad' tires

 are properly inflated

-are planning on staying at an RV Park or Resort that has water and you are not planning on doing any boondocking; I would suggest that you not fill up your Fresh Water Holding Tank.
+4. If you are planning to stay at an RV Park or Resort that has water, and you are not planning to do any boondocking, I would suggest that you do not fill your Fresh Water Holding Tank.
 Just add enough water to the tank to get you to where you are going.
 A gallon of water weighs approximately 8.35 pounds.
-Again depending on your model motorhome you could have an 85 gallon fresh water tank which weighs around 712 pounds when filled with water.
+Again, depending on your model motorhome, you could have an 85-gallon freshwater tank which weighs around 712 pounds when filled with water.